 In 2008 the Authority submitted an application for Federal Transit Administration (FTA) Very Small Starts (VSS) grant assistance for the VelociRFTA BRT project.
 The \$46 million capital project contained a package of transit improvements, including: A fleet of 18 low-floor buses, 11 new BRT stations, an array of Intelligent Transportation System (ITS) components, and a variety of transit priority measures.
 In November 2008, the Public within the Authority's member jurisdictions voted to fund the VelociRFTA BRT project by approving a 0.4% sales and use tax increase and \$44.55 million in bonding authority.
 In December 2008, the FTA notified the Authority that it had been approved into the Project Development phase of the VSS grant program.
 In 2009, 2010, and 2011, the Authority worked to obtain environmental clearances for the project and to satisfy other FTA requirements connected with the VSS grant program, including the development of detailed design and engineering plans.
 In 2010, the FTA awarded the Authority \$810,000 in VSS funding and in August 2011 the FTA awarded the Authority \$24.163 million for the project.
 In total, the Authority has been awarded \$24.973 million in FTA VSS funding.
 The Authority will derive its \$21.227 million local match from bond proceeds and sales tax revenue.
-Currently the Authority has acquired ITS equipment and real estate needed for the project.
-The Authority is constructing station improvements and plans to have the project completed and operational by the fall of 2013.
+The Authority has installed ITS equipment and has completed a majority of construction (final closeout in 2014).
+In September 2013, the BRT service was implemented.